Arlije

 Many Arlije have moved to Austria and Germany as guest workers.
 Some Arli men have married Austrian and German women.

 Genetics

 While the Early Romani people traces back to the Indian subcontinent, gene flow from the Ottoman Turks also spilled over and established a higher frequency of the Y-haplogroups J and E3b in Balkan Roma Groups.
-The Greek doctor A. G. Paspati made also the statement in his Book, that Turkish men often married Roma woman.
-Greek-Slavic DNA also in the Balkan Roma people.
+A. G. Paspati wrote in 1860 that Turkish men often married Roma women.
+There is also Greek-Slavic DNA in the Balkan Roma people.